wenweili/AlJabr-1/README.md

 We only need the standard packages and fonts, such as
 - [TeX Live](https://tug.org/texlive), including the programs latexmk, xindy and biber.
-- Standard fonts included in TeX Live.
+- Standard fonts included in TeX Live, in particular the Fandol fonts.
 - The [Noto Sans CJK](https://github.com/googlei18n/noto-cjk) fonts, which should be installed system-wide.

 Make sure that all the relevant packages/programs are installed.
 For reference, the author made the compilation under Linux, using TeX Live 2018 with most packages installed.